Mindfulness

 This process is especially powerful when dealing with negative self-talk.
 When we defuse from our thoughts, we begin to understand something important: we are not our thoughts.

-Teaching Cognitive Defusion in Group Therapy
+Teaching Cognitive Defusion in Group Therapy and Self-Talk And Therapy

 When I started facilitating groups, I often included education on Cognitive Defusion.
 One of my favorite tools was a guided meditation called “Leaves on a Stream,” a visualization from PositivePsychology.com.